Who has qualified for 2026 World Cup? Scotland are back, Italy block path for Wales and N Ireland

 Total 2026 World Cup spots: 1 + 1 inter-confederation play-off

-Already qualified: New Zealand
+Qualified: New Zealand

-Already qualified for inter-confederation play-offs: New Caledonia
+Qualified for inter-confederation play-offs: New Caledonia

-The ins and outs don’t really matter now; it’s all finished.
-Suffice to say it ended with New Zealand – very much the dominant force in the post-Australia OFC – securing the confederation’s first ever direct-qualification World Cup spot with a 3-0 win over New Caledonia, who still have the chance to do a madness in the inter-confederation play-offs.
+Suffice to say it ended entirely unsurprisingly with New Zealand – very much the dominant force in the post-Australia OFC and thus one of the biggest long-term winners to emerge from the 48-team expansion – securing the confederation’s first ever direct-qualification World Cup spot with a 3-0 win over New Caledonia, who still have the chance to do a madness in the inter-confederation play-offs.